Peace Corps Paul D. Coverdell Fellows Program

 A. The main difference between the Fellows program and the regular MCP program is that almost all students in the Fellows program receive some financial and the special Peace Corps Practicum.

 Q. Is the application to the Coverdell Fellows program a separate process from the graduate program?

 A. There is only one application for both the MCP program and the Coverdell Fellows program.
 Indicate Coverdell Fellows on the application form and send Dr. Looye your Description of Service (DOS), digital résumé and cover letter.

 Q. Is there a deadline for the Coverdell Fellows application?

 A. The deadline for the Coverdell Fellows application is the same as that for the School of Planning application.
 Generally, we begin to distribute financial aid on March 1st, so we recommend that you submit your materials by February 1st.

 Q. I did not complete my full term as a volunteer and opted for an early termination (ET).
 Does this affect my eligibility for the Coverdell Fellows Program?

 A. Your eligibility for the Coverdell Fellows program depends on “satisfactory completion” of the Peace Corps.
-You need to send our office a copy of your Description of Service.
-We then check with the Peace Corps as to your eligibility.
 No matter the situation with the Coverdell Fellows Program, you are welcome to apply to the Master of Community Planning program.
-Official eligibility standards are found here.

 Q. Do you accept students for the Coverdell Fellows Program for the spring term or do you only accept students for the fall?